KeremKaan38/android_device_samsung_a50/README.md

-# TWRP Device Tree for the Samsung Galaxy A50 (a50dd)
+# PBRP Device Tree for the Samsung Galaxy A50 (a50dd)

 The Galaxy A50 (codenamed _"a50dd"_) is an upper-mid-range smartphone from Samsung.